neugram/ng/README.md

 interpreted programming language.
 The langauge is starting as a subset of Go with a couple of key numerical features added.

-The key data structure is the data frame.
-A frame has a small (known) number of named columns and many rows.
+The key data structure is the table.
+A table has a small (known) number of named columns and many rows.

 Very imporant: it's easy to import Go packages and call Go from inside